VadCLIP: Adapting Vision-Language Models for Weakly Supervised Video Anomaly Detection: Method

 \textbf{Feature similarity branch} is designed to generated a similarity relationship adjacency matrix for GCN.
 We use the frame-wise cosine similarity to calculate the adjacency matrix $H_{sim}$, which is presented as follows,

-we also use the thresholding operation to filter weak relations\cite{wu2020not}.
+we also use the thresholding operation to filter weak relations~\cite{wu2020not}.

 \textbf{Position distance branch} is used to capture long-range dependencies based on positional distance between each two frames.
-The proximity adjacency matrix is calculated as follows:
+The proximity adjacency matrix is shown as follows:

 the proximity relation between $i^{th}$ and $j^{th}$ frames only determined by their relative temporal position. $\sigma$ is a hyper-parameter to control the range of influence of distance relation.
-According to this formula, the closer the temporal distance between two frames, the higher proximity relation the score, otherwise the lower.
 Both local transformer and GCN layer employ residual connection to prevent feature over-smoothing.